-We all live on borrowed time and the gift is too great to fully repay.
-At the very least, we could all strive to find ways to pay interest on our borrowed time.
+We all live on borrowed time and the gift is too great to ever fully repay.
+At the very least, we could all strive to find ways to pay interest on it.

 Most of my posts are technical, but I've wanted to expand on a post from Raptitude for a long time.
 In Your Whole Life Is Borrowed Time, David discusses how he felt after hearing about a mass shooting at a place he'd recently visited:

 But when I watched videos of eye-witness accounts, including some in front of the church where I tied my shoes and the corner where I nervously loitered, it gave me a vital bit of perspective: I happen to be alive, and there's no cosmic law entitling me to that status.
 Being alive is just happenstance, and not one more day of it is guaranteed.

 This thought instantly relieved me of any angst over that particular day's troubles: technical issues on my website, an unexpected major expense, an acute sense that I'm getting old.

 Those problems remained, and they are real problems.
 But they immediately became only relatively important.
 They lost their sense of absolute importance.
 In fact, any personal problem I could think of now seemed to be a small, aesthetic complaint about the grand, mysterious gift of being randomly, unfairly alive that day.